 One group that is ripe for improvement is business clients, users looking for more self-service – especially in small and medium enterprises.
 Possible advances here could be similar to the ones highlighted in the Ztrade example.
 Furthermore, more work can and should be done to streamline data exchange between businesses and brokers; carriers treating corporate insureds more like individual consumers will go a long way toward winning and retaining commercial lines business.

 While consumers, businesses, and brokers are a good start, increasingly segmented and refined user types are clearly the way of the future.
-Accenture published a great study last year on various customer segments and their expectations of insurers.
+Accenture published a great study in 2017 on various customer segments and their expectations of insurers.
 From this research, Accenture identified three primary customer types; Nomads, Hunters, and Quality Seekers:

 - They want flexible, personalized models